 When to Call a Member of the Clergy

 During regular office hours, the clergy can be contacted through the Cathedral Office at (814) 452-3779.
-In times of pastoral crisis or emergency call (814) 314-9439 at any hour of the day or night, seven days a week.
+In times of pastoral crisis or emergency call (814) 402-4248 at any hour of the day or night, seven days a week.
 Such calls are top priority for the Clergy, who will respond as quickly as possible.
-Please do not assume that the Clergy are “too busy” for such calls, or that they will be notified in some other way.

-The Cathedral Clergy regularly visit those who are hospitalized.
-In the case of an extended hospital stay, a Clergy or lay Eucharistic Visitor is available to bring Communion.
-Since hospitals do not notify the Cathedral when members are admitted it is important to inform the Clergy directly so that they may plan their visits in a timely manner.
+The Cathedral clergy regularly visit those who are hospitalized.
+In the case of an extended hospital stay, a clergy or Lay Eucharistic Visitor is available to bring Holy Communion.
+Since hospitals do not notify the Cathedral when members are admitted it is important to inform the clergy directly so that they may plan their visits in a timely manner.

 Home Visits and Communion

-When illness or other circumstances leave people homebound and unable to attend worship, the Cathedral Clergy and trained Lay Eucharistic Visitors are glad to bring Holy Communion from the Cathedral Altar on Sundays or other times.
-Please contact the Cathedral Office or Clergy to arrange for this ministry.
+When illness or other circumstances leave people homebound and unable to attend worship, the Cathedral clergy and trained Lay Eucharistic Visitors are glad to bring Holy Communion.
+Please contact the Cathedral Office or clergy to arrange for this ministry.

 God’s will is for wholeness in our living and dying.
 Healing comes in many forms and in many ways, from the medical professions to prayer.
 Clergy are authorized to provide the sacramental rite of Laying on of Hands and Anointing.
-Such spiritual healing can have an impact on the body, mind, and emotions, bringing comfort to those in need of it and to those who care for them.
+Such healing can have an impact on the body, mind, and emotions, bringing comfort to those in need of it and to those who care for them.
 This sacramental form of healing can be received at many points throughout life and at the time of death.
-The Clergy are happy to offer this ministry upon request.
+The clergy are happy to offer this ministry.